IRISH HISTORY SINCE 1850

 When the EU and IMF delegations arrived in Dublin for bail-out talks in November 2010, the Irish Times ran a lachrymose editorial asking if this was what the national heroes of the 1916 Easter Rising had died for.
 Outsiders saw this as a sign of resentment from a proud nation that was once again having its affairs run by foreigners.
 Yet the editorial went on: "The true ignominy . . . is that we ourselves have squandered [our sovereignty]."
 Having seen their leaders make such a mess of things, most Irish welcomed the arrival of technocrats.

 Still, one long-term effect of this crisis has been a cooling of Ireland's love affair with the EU.
 When the country joined what was then the European Economic Community in 1973, children danced in the streets.
 Agricultural subsidies and infrastructure funding flooded in from Brussels.
 Equal membership in a club of nations was a seal of sovereignty.
-Ireland remains more positive about the EU than most other members.
-But the Irish have begun to suspect that the "solidarity" they hear so much about from European leaders does not apply to their troubled economy.
+Ireland was certainly more positive about the EU than most other members.
+But the Irish began to suspect that the "solidarity" they heard so much about from European leaders didn't apply to their troubled economy.

-The terms of the European element of the bail-out arouse particular ire.
-There is something approaching a consensus in Ireland that the country rescued Europe (specifically, German and French investors that had lent heavily to Irish banks) in November 2010, rather than the other way around.
-There have been heated exchanges between Irish and EU politicians over how to apportion the blame for Ireland's crash.
-Some compare Ireland's bank guarantee unfavourably with Iceland's decision, after a similar meltdown in October 2008, to let the banks go to the wall, creditors be damned.
+The terms of the European element of the bail-out aroused particular ire.
+There was something approaching a consensus in Ireland that the country rescued Europe (specifically, German and French investors that had lent heavily to Irish banks) in November 2010, rather than the other way around.
+There were heated exchanges between Irish and EU politicians over how to apportion the blame for Ireland's crash.
+Some compared Ireland's bank guarantee unfavourably with Iceland's decision, after a similar meltdown in October 2008, to let the banks fail, creditors be damned.

-Ireland is not about to adopt the Euroscepticism of its larger neighbour, Britain.
-But it is bound to become more pragmatic.
-The new government has been, for example, fighting hard for permission to impose bank losses on creditors not covered by the 2008 guarantee (something the European Central Bank rejected during the bail-out negotiations).
-"The attitude has shifted from 'We want to be part of Europe' to 'We need to be part of Europe'," says Mr Loscher.
+Ireland was not about to adopt the Euroscepticism of its larger neighbor, Britain.
+But it did become more pragmatic.
+The Irish government fought hard for permission to impose bank losses on creditors not covered by the 2008 guarantee (something the European Central Bank rejected during the bail-out negotiations).
+"The attitude has shifted from 'We want to be part of Europe' to 'We need to be part of Europe'," said Mr Loscher.

 The New Emigration

-One fear is that a growing number of young people will not be part of Europe at all.
-Lack of prospects will drive them to America, Canada or Australia.
-For at least 150 years, emigration has been the instinctive Irish response to hardship.
-Alan Barrett of the Economic and Social Research Institute (ESRI), a Dublin-based research body, says emigration is to the Irish what inflation is to the Germans: a trauma formed by economic wounds inflicted decades ago that still runs deep in the collective memory.
+There was a growing fear that a number of young people would not be part of Europe at all.
+Lack of prospects would drive them to America, Canada or Australia.
+For at least 150 years, emigration was the instinctive Irish response to hardship.
+Alan Barrett of the Economic and Social Research Institute (ESRI), a Dublin-based research body, said emigration is to the Irish what inflation is to the Germans: a trauma formed by economic wounds inflicted decades ago that still runs deep in the collective memory.
 The generation that came of age in the Celtic Tiger years was the first that did not feel it had to move abroad to thrive.
-But for now, those days are over.
+But those days were over.

-A recent report by the ESRI, based on employment forecasts, estimates that a net 100,000 people will leave Ireland between April 2010 and April 2012.
+A report by the ESRI, based on employment forecasts, estimated that a net 100,000 people would leave Ireland between 2010 and 2012.
 That is a lot: at its peak, the net annual outflow in the 1980s was 44,000.
-Evidence of the exodus is already emerging.
-Work-placement and visa-assistance companies are advertising widely.
-Election candidates report that emigration is a big issue on the doorstep.
+Work-placement and visa-assistance companies advertised widely.
+Election candidates reported that emigration was a big issue on the doorstep.

-Still, many argue that a population willing to move to where the jobs are is exactly what a country in Ireland's predicament needs.
-Historically, labour mobility has helped to keep a lid on unemployment.
+Still, many argued that a population willing to move to where the jobs are is exactly what a country in Ireland's predicament needed.
+Historically, labor mobility has helped to keep a lid on unemployment.
 And there have been other benefits: the diaspora, particularly in the United States, has proved a useful asset for Ireland, politically as well as economically.
 Moreover, a move abroad today is hardly the one-way ticket it was for many in the 19th century.
 When Ireland started to boom in the 1990s many émigrés returned home, bringing with them much-needed skills and capital.

-Soon Ireland will mark the 100th anniversary of the Easter Rising.
-The country will ask itself how far it has satisfied the hopes of those who fought for its independence.
-Some fear that the crash has shown the Celtic Tiger to have been a phantom, an illusionist's trick that distracted Ireland from its underlying poverty with glitzy cars and big houses.
+100 years after the Easter Rising, Ireland found itself struggling again.
+Some feared that the crash has shown the Celtic Tiger to have been a phantom, an illusionist's trick that distracted Ireland from its underlying poverty with glitzy cars and big houses.

 Next: Sources